Table of Contents

 He continued his research there with the help of other colleagues and contributed significantly to the field of mathematics.

-Brahmagupta
+2. Brahmagupta

 Brahmagupta is yet another great mathematician of India who is well-known throughout the world for his contributions to the disciplines of geometry and number theory.

-His ground-breaking revolution resulted in the establishment of the current form of mathematics‘ number system.
+His ground-breaking revolution resulted in the establishment of the current form of mathematics number system.
 Brahmagupta dedicated a significant portion of his work to geometry and trigonometry.
 One of his remarkable discoveries included the theorem for cyclic quadrilaterals.

-Aryabhatta
+3. Aryabhatta

-Raj Chandra Bose
+4. Raj Chandra Bose

 Raj Chandra Bose was a statistician and a great mathematician from India who pushed against all odds to pursue his vocation.
 Bose’s contributions to statistics are being admired around the world.

 Raj Chandra Bose is well-known for his work on design theory and error-correcting codes theory.
-The name of class BCH code is after him.
+The name of the class BCH code is after him.
 He made substantial contributions along with S.S.
 Shrikhande and E.T.
 Parker.

-Shakuntala Devi
+5. Shakuntala Devi

 In 1977, Shakuntala Devi published a book about mental calculations – ‘Figuring: The Joy of Number’.
 In the same year, she published ‘The World of Homosexuals,’ India’s first book about homosexuality.

-D.R.
+6. D.R.
 Kaprekar

 A constant is also named after D. R. Kaprekar.

-C.R.
+7. C.R.
 Rao

-C. R. Rao was a great mathematical statistician of India who is popular for his estimate theory.
+R. Rao was a great mathematical statistician of India who is popular for his estimate theory.
 He earned a master’s degree in mathematics from Andhra University before graduating with a bachelor’s degree in statistics from Calcutta University.

 He is also credited with the discovery of the Cramer-Rao bound, Rao-Blackwellization, quadratic entropy, orthogonal arrays, Lagrange multiplier test, and the Rao-Blackwell theorem.
 The phrase Rao-Blackwellization comes from the Cramér-Rao inequality and the Rao-Blackwell theorem.
-These findings were game-changing, and they now include in almost every textbook on mathematical statistics.
+These findings were game-changing, and they are now included in almost every textbook on mathematical statistics.

-P.C.
+8. P.C.
 Mahalanobis

 Prasanta Chandra Mahalanobis was born in Kolkata, West Bengal, on June 29, 1893.
 A well-known Indian scientist and applied statistician, who is prominent for developing the Mahalanobis distance, a statistical measure, and serving on the first Planning Commission of independent India.